League 2

 Strong 78%

-MK Dons enter this fixture in elite form, currently on an 8-match unbeaten streak and boasting the league's most potent attack with 60 goals scored this season.
+MK Dons enter this fixture on an 8-match unbeaten streak and boast the league's most potent attack (60 goals), while Walsall are winless in their last 6 outings.

-This is a classic 'tale of two trajectories' match.
-MK Dons (4th) are chasing automatic promotion and possess a clinical offense led by Callum Paterson.
-Walsall (9th), despite a respectable league position, have seen their defensive metrics crater recently, allowing …
+This match is a tale of two trajectories.
+MK Dons are 4th in the table, chasing automatic promotion with an 'excellent' away record (7-5-3) and a clinical front line led by Callum Paterson.
+Walsall (9th) have hit a mid-February slump, …

 Get the edge on every game.